 As of February 1, 2015 this is our wedding date reservation policy:

-In order to reserve our photography studio for a particular wedding date, we must have both a signed copy of our Wedding Photography Agreement and a reservation payment of 1/3 of the chosen Wedding Collection paid (which is applied towards your Wedding Collection).
+In order to reserve our photography studio for a particular wedding date, we must have both a signed copy of our Wedding Photography Agreement and a reservation payment of approximately 1/3 of the chosen Wedding Collection paid (which is applied towards your Wedding Collection).

 Although Joannie and I would love to hold dates for clients who have not yet had a chance to meet with us or who have not yet made their final decision, we simply cannot turn someone else away who might be ready to book us for a certain date.

 With that strict policy in place, and to keep it fair for everyone, the first couple who is willing to provide us with a signed agreement and 1/3 of their Wedding Collection paid as the reservation fee will book Joannie and myself as their exclusive wedding photographers!